AlvinChiew/appointment-ai/README.md

 ## Overview

-A smart & centralized system for sales leaders and agencies — automating routine tasks, enabling data-driven decisions, and shifting focus from online presence to closing deals face-to-face.
+A smart & centralized system for sales leaders and agencies — automates routine tasks and enabling data-driven decisions — shifts focus from online presence to closing deals face-to-face.

+Currently handles WhatsApp inquiries, customer follow up, appointment scheduling and lead assignment using LLM AI agent, RAG system and MCP servers.
+Comes with a full suite of CRM web app for leads, product knowledge base, and sales automation configurations.
+Operates in enterprise production grade with zero down time, automated integration and deployment (CI/CD) with GitOps, and infrastructure as code (IaaS)

 ![login](assets/login.png)